 Before going in to teaching, I was an Environment Manager for an NGO.
 I was really unsure whether to choose the School Direct training route or the PGCE route, but once I visited Stepney All Saints and met Jane and the geography department my decision was clear.
 From just the visit, I could tell that it was a welcoming school and department that really valued the training of colleagues and were able to make you feel like you were part of the team, from the onset.
 I couldn’t recommend Stepney All Saints enough, for the phenomenal support and training given to all the trainees.
 Within my school experience, I have always felt like I really valued member of staff, and felt as if my contribution to the department and the school were really valued.
 I think the greatest thing about the training, is that your based mainly in one school, and so you get to know what a being a teacher within an academic year is like, and you get to build a great base within the school and really strengthen the rapport made with students throughout the year.

-Fatima El-Meeyuf, Geography Teacher
+Fatima El-Meeyuf, 2nd in-charge of Geography

 I worked as an SEN teaching assistant after my History degree.
 I chose Stepney All Saints for my teacher training because of its reputation and dedicated training programme and team of Professional Tutors.
 I gained both theoretical and practical approaches to teaching.
 The entire training experience is very supportive.

-Bethany Price, History Teacher
+Bethany Price, 2nd in-charge of History

 After my degree, taken at McMaster University in Canada, I worked as a teaching assistant and unqualified teacher in Islington, teaching Maths and Economics.
 Prior to this I worked as a manager in various London restaurants.